9 Top-Rated Attractions & Things to Do in Hood River, OR

 In summer, the area offers opportunities for hiking, biking, and camping.
 You can also rent a cabin through the Forest Service.
 Timberline Lodge even offers summer skiing.

 In winter, skiers hit the slopes of Mt.
-Hood, home to six different ski and snow-sport areas.
+Hood, home to six different ski and snow-sport areas, some of which are on the list of best ski resorts in Oregon.
 The four major ski resorts on the mountain are Mt.
 Hood Meadows, Timberline Lodge, Mt.
 Hood Ski Bowl, and Copper Spur.
 The Summit Ski Area is targeted towards beginners and families, and snow Bunny Sliding Area Sno Park, operated by Summit Ski Area, offers space for sledding and other activities.

 5. Go Kiteboarding and Windsurfing on the Columbia River.